Why Paying Attention to the Media Is a Good Thing

-Media relations is a lot like flying an aircraft.
+Aviation public relations is a lot like flying an aircraft.
 Much of the time it’s routine.
 You go down your checklist.
 Gather your facts.
 Craft your message.
 Secure necessary approvals.
 Release, monitor and respond as needed.
-Other times, like a pilot experiencing system failure or avoiding a midair collision, crisis hits and demands decisive, immediate action to ensure reporters have what they need.
+Other times, like a pilot experiencing system failure or avoiding a midair collision, crisis hits and demands decisive, immediate action to ensure aviation reporters have what they need.
 Fast and right.

 Pilots keep their skills sharp.
-Likewise, if you’re responsible for your company’s media relations, it could be time to brush up on your approach.
+Likewise, if you’re responsible for your company’s aviation PR, it could be time to brush up on your approach.
 Many potential media challenges can be safely avoided with recurrent training, quality maintenance and relevant experience.

-Start with reminding yourself (and your CEO) why media matters and deserves your attention.
-What the media says about you carries more weight than what you say about yourself.
+Start with reminding yourself (and your CEO) why media in aviation matters and deserves your attention.
+What the aviation press says about you carries more weight than what you say about yourself.
 You are biased.
 Good reporters and reputable outlets are not.
 So, while they might not parrot the corporate messaging you’ve painstakingly crafted and pushed out in your press release, they give you something much more valuable: an objective, third-party account.
 They add value simply by deeming your news worthy of coverage.

 Operate Your Media Program By the Book

 Use your tools to maximum advantage.
-Issue press releases that truly warrant media coverage.
+Issue press releases that truly warrant coverage from the aviation press.
 Repetitive trivial releases train reporters to tune you out, so they may not notice when you have legitimate news.
 Communicate all the key points about your product/service/issue, including contact information so the media can follow up (even after hours), and links for high-quality, downloadable images.
-Call press conferences to frame an issue, make an important announcement or respond to multiple media at once and in person.
-It gives the media a visual opportunity, a must if you want TV/YouTube coverage.
+Call press conferences to frame an issue, make an important announcement or respond to multiple aviation media members at once and in person.
+It gives the media a visual opportunity, a must if you want TV/YouTube/streaming coverage.
 Provide a media kit with relevant press releases, backgrounders, logos, photos/graphics and additional contact information.

 Conduct media tours even if you have no pressing announcement.
 It’s good to establish and/or build relationships before they get tested.
 Pitch aviation-issue-driven editorials, opinion pieces and Q&A from key members of your management team.
-Know the publication well enough to suggest specific ideas.
+Know the publication well enough to suggest specific ideas to their aviation and business audiences.

 Maintain Situational Awareness